 University and Career Support

 Going to university is much more than just filling out application forms and getting good grades in school; it involves a major life change for our students.
 We ensure that our students have the necessary academic preparation for higher education, as well as offering sessions focusing on ‘life at college’ - what is it really like to live away from home?
-Our full-time University and Career Counselor assists students in:
+Our full-time University and Career Advisor assists students in:

 - researching their higher education options